csvalpha/sofia/README.md

 ### Configuring roles

 Users can have roles in SOFIA, namely Treasurer ("SB-penningmeester") and/or Main Bartender ("Hoofdtapper").
 A user can also log in without a role.
 These roles are derived from the groups the user is in.
-These groups are saved in the Amber API.
+These groups are saved in the AMBER API.

 Roles are created in the following way during the seeding: